nsomar/exrequester/README.md

 ```

 ### Runtime safty
-When calling the wrong method at runtime, `requester` will fail with a descriptive message.
+When calling the wrong method at runtime, `exrequester` will fail with a descriptive message.

 For example:
 ```elixir